 In relation to the operation and installation of SPDs, the specifier and installer should consider the following information related to grounding and bonding within the power distribution or electrical system.

-feasible.
-Partial self-inductance of this lead will be the dominant impedance factor for the lead during a surge current event such as lightning – due to the relatively short rise time of the lightning current waveform.
+The SPD grounding lead should be as short as practical and installed in a straight and direct manner as feasible.
+The self-inductance path of this lead and the grounding system integrity will be the dominant impedance factor during a surge current event such as lightning – due to the relatively short rise time of the lightning current waveform.

-IEEE Std 142-2007 IEEE Recommended Practice for Grounding of Industrial and Commercial Power Systems
+IEEE Std 142IEEE Recommended Practice for Grounding of Industrial and Commercial Power Systems

-IEEE Std 1100-2005 IEEE Recommended Practice for Powering and Grounding Electronic Equipment
+IEEE Std 1100IEEE Recommended Practice for Powering and Grounding Electronic Equipment

-IEEE Std C62.41.1-2002 IEEE Guide on the Surge Environment in Low-Voltage (1000 V and Less) AC Power Circuits
+IEEE Std C62.41.1IEEE Guide on the Surge Environment in Low-Voltage (1000 V and Less) AC Power Circuits

-IEEE Std C62.72-2007 IEEE Guide for the Application of Surge-Protective Devices for Low-Voltage (1000 V or Less) AC Power Circuits
+IEEE Std C62.72IEEE Guide for the Application of Surge-Protective Devices for Low-Voltage (1000 V or Less) AC Power Circuits

 NFPA 70 – The National electrical Code (NEC)